Global Chip Shortage Makes It Tough to Buy Certain Cars

 “It’s likely that car buyers will be paying more for new vehicles, at least through the next year and perhaps longer,” he says.
 “Most automakers are facing production cuts, which in turn means limited inventory of new products on dealer lots.
 Low inventory means reduced or nonexistent discounts and deals on new vehicles.”

 Consequently, traditional discounts off the window sticker price have been harder to come by and typically smaller.
-In fact, Consumer Reports is seeing some cars sell for closer to the MSRP, and in some cases even a little over.
+In fact, Consumer Reports is seeing some cars sell for closer to the manufacturer’s suggested retail price, and in some cases even a little more.

 CR members can refer to our monthly best new-car deals for guidance on models that perform well and have notable discounts.
 Insights on local transaction prices—key information for negotiating—can be found on the car model pages.